17 Spectacular places to visit in Malaga (beyond beaches)

 cathedral inside

-The Main Chapel of Malaga Cathedral is the heart of the temple.
+The Main Chapel of the cathedral is the heart of the temple.

 things to do in Malaga

-Malaga Cathedral is a mixture of two styles.
+Did you know that Malaga Cathedral is a mixture of two styles?
 While Diego de Siloe designed it in the Renaissance style, it also has a Baroque façade and paintings.
 The highlights are stain-glass windows, a beautifully decorated ceiling, and 15 chapels.
 Also, do not miss a wooden choir with fine sculptures and two 18th-century organs with over 4,000 pipes.
 The Choir in the church is also one of the most valuable parts of the cathedral because numerous artists worked on it.

-Visiting Malaga Cathedral is one of the best things to do in Malaga because this beautiful church is a perfect example of the Spanish Renaissance.
+Visiting this cathedral is one of the best things to do in Malaga because this beautiful church is a perfect example of the Spanish Renaissance.
 What’s more, Malaga Cathedral is the second tallest building in Andalusia.
-The Tower of Malaga Cathedral is only 4 metres shorter than the bell tower in Seville (97 m).
+The tower of the cathedral is only 4 metres shorter than the bell tower in Seville (97 m).

 GOOD TO KNOW:

-You can visit Malaga Cathedral every day.
+You can visit this cathedral every day.
 The opening times are 10 am – 6.00 pm on Monday to Saturday and 2 pm to 6 pm on Sunday.
-If you want to visit only Malaga Cathedral inside, expect to pay 8 euros.
+If you want to visit only the cathedral inside, expect to pay 8 euros.
 Those visiting the church inside and its roof need to pay 12 euros.

 If you want to soak up the city’s rich past, find the Roman theatre in the western part of the city.
-The Roman Theatre is one of the best places to visit in Malaga because it is the oldest monument in Malaga.
-Moreover, it’s a reminder of the Roman Imperium and one of the few surviving Roman ruins in the south of Spain.
-Because of that, a walk around the ruins of Malaga’s Roman theatre is one of the top things to do in Malaga.
+The Roman Theatre is one of the best places to visit in Malaga because it is the city’s oldest monument.
+It’s also a reminder of the Roman Imperium and one of the few surviving Roman ruins in the south of Spain.
+Fascinating, right?
+Because of that, a walk around the ruins of Malaga’s Roman theatre is one of the top things in this city.

 Even though it is in ruins, much of the original design still exists.
 At the time of the construction, Malaga was one of the dominant cities in the region.
 Malaga’s Roman theatre dates back to the first century AD.
 The Romans built this theatre when Emperor Augustus was in power.
 They used it for a few hundred years up to the 3rd century AD.
 They abandoned it after the Romans left Andalusia.